 Carrying around a cheap Nook or Kindle isn’t much of a problem, though.
 If only I could get my Word documents to display on it… It turns out that’s not hard to do.
 Here’s how to load your own content onto a Nook, Kindle, or any other similar device.

 The key is a wonderful e-book management program called Calibre.
+I’ve covered Calibre before, as it also has other uses.
 Load your Word documents into it, convert them to the format your e-reader uses, and you can carry your library with you.
 You can probably figure it out yourself, but here’s a tutorial on how to do it, if you need one.

 But here’s the cool thing.
 You collect some information.
 You copy and paste it into a Word document, including graphics.
 Save the file, convert it into an e-book with Calibre, and you can take it with you in the field.
 With a little patience, you can even make your self-created documents look just as professional as regular e-books, if that kind of thing interests you.
 If you just want the information and don’t care what it looks like, that works too.